 Gospel meetings were reported in: Dromore, Co.
 Down: A Aiken and J. Rogers Tully, Co.
 Antrim: S. Wells and J. Fleck Altnamackin, Co.
 Armagh: W.J.
 Nesbitt and J. Shannon Drumquin, Co.
 Tyrone: B. Currie and A. Colgan Kingsmoss, Co.
 Antrim: L. Craig and R. Moore Rasharkin, Co.
 Antrim: A. Caldwell and D. McGarvey Clones, Co.
 Monaghan: S. McBride and S. Nelson Gortade, Co.
 Londonderry: J. Martin and W. Martin Limavady, Co.
 Londonderry: M. Radcliffe and W. Fenton Drummenagh, Co.
 Londonderry: T. Topley and C. Law.

 Chihuahua: On May 4, Gilberto and Alicia Torrens arrived, commended to the work of the Lord from the Barbula assembly in Venezuela.
 They have one nine-year-old daughter.
-On May 9, David Alves and John Dennison were present for the baptism of two men and one woman, the firstfruits of this new work.
+On May 9, there was the baptism of two men and one woman, the firstfruits of this new work.
 Since then, there has been much joy as one couple and another woman, that had been listening to the gospel for weeks, also trusted Christ.

 Sioux City, Iowa